2

 Entry Level Nicu Rns specialize in neonatal intensive care, requiring specific certifications like NRP, and work exclusively in NICUs.
 Registered Nurses have broader roles across multiple healthcare settings, with a general RN license.
 While both roles require RN licensure, Entry Level Nicu Rns focus on neonatal care, making their scope more specialized compared to the general responsibilities of Registered Nurses.

-Where to start to become a NICU nurse?
+Where do I start to become an entry level NICU RN?

-To become an entry-level NICU nurse, you need to earn a nursing degree (associate or bachelor’s), obtain a registered nurse (RN) license by passing the NCLEX-RN exam, and gain experience in neonatal or critical care units.
-Certification in neonatal resuscitation (NRP) is often required or preferred for NICU positions.
+To become an entry-level NICU RN, you need to earn a Bachelor of Science in Nursing (BSN) or an associate degree in nursing (ADN), pass the NCLEX-RN licensing exam, and gain clinical experience in neonatal or pediatric care.
+Certification in neonatal resuscitation (NRP) is often required or preferred by employers.
+Developing skills in patient assessment, critical thinking, and working with specialized medical equipment is essential for NICU nursing roles.

 Job description